Jungle owlet: Behaviour and ecology

 This owlet is mainly active at dawn and dusk, but is known to call and fly during the daytime as well.
 The call is distinctive and consists of a rapid series of prao..prao.prao-prao-prao that increases and then fades in volume before ending abruptly.
 At their daytime roosts, they may be mobbed by drongos, treepies and sunbirds.
 During the day, young nestlings produce tick calls not unlike that of a pale-billed flowerpecker.

-They roost inside tree cavities and when disturbed they freeze and appear like a dead tree stump.
+The Jungle Owlets roost inside tree cavities and when disturbed they freeze and appear like a dead tree stump.
 They sometimes perch prominently on wires or bask in the morning sun before retiring to their roost.
-They have been known to capture small Phylloscopus warblers during the day, although their peak foraging hours are an hour before sunrise and after sunset.
+Also, they have been known to capture small Phylloscopus warblers during the day, although their peak foraging hours are an hour before sunrise and after sunset.
 Their diet consists of insects, small birds, reptiles, and rodents.

-The breeding season in India is March to May and they nest in the hollow of a tree at a height of 3 to 5 m.
+The breeding season in India is March to May, and they nest in the hollow of a tree at a height of 3 to 5 m.
 The typical clutch consists of four eggs (three eggs in G. r. malabaricum).